Denman Prospect, Australian Capital Territory: Location and urban structure

 Denman Prospect is located to the north of Uriarra Road, west of John Gorton Drive and south of the Molonglo River.
 Topographically it is north east of Mount Stromlo with a series of valleys draining eastwards towards the Molonglo River in the south of the suburb, and the north east direction in the north.
-The highest points of the suburb are along hills on the eastern side at just over 654 meters high.
+The highest points of the suburb are along hills on the eastern side at just over 654 metres high.
 Uriarra Road is about 630 m above sea level.
 The lowest point is on the Molonglo River just below 499 m above sea level.
 This makes Denman Prospect the lowest Canberra suburb.

 The land area is 107 hectares and will contain 1700 dwellings if fully developed.
 There will be a local centre and two schools.

 Coppins Crossing Road between Uriarra Road and William Hovell Drive has a long history prior to the development of Molonglo, but it will be replaced by John Gorton Drive.